 Take a look at what our seasonal furnace maintenance covers:

 This is your friendly reminder to prepare for the fast-approaching Winter weather with a quick and easy heater tune-up.
 It’s never a bad idea to have one of our technicians inspect your heater even if it isn’t malfunctioning or damaged.
 The reason?
 A quick tune-up can drastically increase your heater’s performance and the comfort of your home.
-Heater repair costs can quickly pile-up if they’re left alone for long stretches of time, so consider a quick heater tune-up and keep your costs low with a seasonal visit from a Torch technician.
+Heating repair costs can quickly pile-up if they’re left alone for long stretches of time, so consider a quick heater tune-up and keep your costs low with a seasonal visit from a Torch technician.

 Look no further – Torch covers a lot of ground.
 If you live in or around any of these areas, then we can give you a hand with your HVAC repair needs:

 Are you unsure whether you should repair your furnace or replace the entire system?
 Don’t make the diagnosis on your own – give Torch a call and talk to one of our licensed technicians about your best options.
-A general rule of thumb to help you decide between furnace repair and furnace replacement comes down to cost.
+A general rule of thumb to help you decide between furnace service and new furnace installation comes down to cost.
 If the repair is going to cost over forty percent of your furnace system’s overall value, then it makes sense to replace the system, especially because other unforeseen issues can arise.